cloudant-labs/graphdb-slate/source/includes/api/_cors.md

 To reduce the risk:

+-	Don't allow CORS requests from all origins, i.e. `"origins": ["*"]`, unless all data in your database is meant to be publicly accessible.
--	Allow CORS requests only from HTTPS origins.
+- Allow CORS requests only from HTTPS origins, not HTTP.
--	Ensure that web applications running on allowed origin domains do not have cross site scripting vulnerabilities.
+-	Ensure that web applications running on allowed origin domains are trusted and do not have security vulnerabilities.

 ### Configuration endpoints